cmatos516/Potion-Maker/README.md

 Features

-Story Mode: Unlock different clients as you brew your way through Recipe Book: You can go back and practice making different potions to improve your proficiency level, that way you can get a higher score the next time a customer asks for a potion!
+Story Mode: Unlock different clients as you brew your way through potions to satisfy your customers.
+However, you're soon to discover that things seem a bit... off?

+Recipe Book: You can go back and practice making different potions to improve your proficiency level, that way you can get a higher score the next time a customer asks for a potion!

-Controls
+Credits

-Credits Game Developer: Carolina Matos Artist: Carolina Matos Special Thanks:
+Game Developer: Carolina Matos

+Artist: Carolina Matos